-3.8.
+3.7.
 Delinquent Medical Records:

 - (a) It is the responsibility of any practitioner involved in the care of a hospitalized patient to prepare and complete medical records in a timely fashion in accordance with the specific provisions of these Rules and Regulations and other relevant policies of the Hospital.
-A committee of the Medical Staff will be responsible for reviewing medical records for completeness, promptness, adequate documentation, and clinical pertinence. - (b) Medical records will be completed within 30 days following the patient's discharge or they will be considered delinquent.
-If the record remains incomplete 30 days following discharge, the practitioner will be notified of the delinquency and that his or her clinical privileges have been automatically relinquished in accordance with the Credentials Policy.
-The relinquishment will remain in effect until all of the practitioner's records are no longer delinquent. - (c) Failure to complete the medical records that caused the automatic relinquishment of clinical privileges 60 days from the relinquishment will constitute an automatic resignation of appointment from the Medical Staff and of all clinical privileges. - (d) An incomplete medical record will not be permanently filed until it is completed by the responsible practitioner.
-Except in rare circumstances, no practitioner will be permitted to complete a medical record on an unfamiliar patient in order to permanently file that record. - (e) When a practitioner is no longer a member of the Medical Staff or Allied Health Staff and his or her medical records are filed as permanently inadequate, this will be recorded in the practitioner's credentials file and divulged in response to any future credentialing inquiry concerning the practitioner. - (f) Any requests for special exceptions to the above requirements will be submitted by the practitioner and considered by the Health Information Services Department. - (g) The chart completion requirements for ambulatory care will be the same as for other medical records.
+A committee of the Medical Staff will be responsible for reviewing medical records for completeness, promptness, adequate documentation and clinical pertinence. - (b) Medical records will be completed within 28 days following the patient's discharge or they will be considered delinquent.
+If the record remains incomplete 28 days following discharge, the practitioner will be notified of the delinquency and that his or her clinical privileges have been automatically relinquished in accordance with the Credentials Policy.
+The relinquishment will remain in effect until all of the practitioner's records are no longer delinquent.
+Warnings to practitioners concerning incomplete medical records will be sent weekly.
+The period of time a record is not available to a practitioner will not be counted as part of the 28 days. - (c) Failure to complete the medical records that caused the automatic relinquishment of clinical privileges two months from the relinquishment will constitute an automatic resignation of appointment from the Medical Staff and of all clinical privileges.

+- (d) Any practitioner who is absent due to sickness and/or injury for more than seven days should notify the Health Information Services Department.
+Upon notification, the practitioner's medical records will be placed on hold until the physician is able to complete them. - (e) Any practitioner who is on vacation or attending a conference for more than four days should notify the Health Information Services Department prior to departure in order for the practitioner's warning cycle to be adjusted. - (f) An incomplete medical record will not be permanently filed until it is completed by the responsible practitioner or it is ordered filed by the Health Information Services Department.
+Except in rare circumstances, and only when approved by the Health Information Services Department, no practitioner will be permitted to complete a medical record on an unfamiliar patient in order to permanently file that record. - (g) When a practitioner is no longer a member of the Medical Staff or Allied Health Staff and his or her medical records are filed as permanently inadequate, such information will be recorded in the practitioner's credentials file and divulged in response to any future credentialing inquiry concerning the practitioner. - (h) Any requests for special exceptions to the above requirements will be submitted by the practitioner and considered by the Health Information Services Department. - (i) The chart completion requirements for ambulatory care will be the same as for other medical records.